gabrielefalace/expressTM/README.md

 # Threat Flow
-A condensed Threat Modeling technique based on STRIDE and LNDDUN.
+A condensed Threat Modeling technique based on STRIDE and LINDDUN.

 # Summary